Our methodology.

 - Available channels (chat, phone, email, community)

-- Measured first-response time
+- Documented first-response time by tier

-- Quality of the help documentation
+- Quality of help documentation

 - Support availability by plan tier